 Would I make this again?
 Absolutely.

-Chicken Sate with Spicy Peanut Dipping Sauce
+How to make Chicken Sate with Spicy Peanut Dipping Sauce

 - 1/2 cup low-sodium chicken broth